totev/ts-mocked-remote-api/README.md

 };
 ```

-And that's it now we should be able to develop the frontend part of our Jamstack app independent from the backend.
+And that's it - now we should be able to develop the frontend part of our Jamstack app independent from the real backend.
 Oh wait, this setup was just to show how the process used to look like - the interesting part is yet to come :(

 ## Mocking with Typescript and Webpack

 You've read the gist of the idea - now it's time to talk about the implementation.
-Lets divide it into a a 4 step process:
+Lets divide it into a 4 step process:

 1.  implement mock services
 1.  add path mapping in Typescript's compiler options
 1.  setup Webpack to omit the mocks from the production build
 1.  (optional) setup test harness with the custom alias/path mapping

-## Show me the mocked service
+### Show me the mocked service

 Coding the mocked services is pretty much straightforward, since there is an interface we can implement.
 I'll be using [faker.js](https://github.com/Marak/Faker.js#readme) for producing semantically and syntactically correct fake data.
 Also, just for fun, there is a random delay in the response.
 You can go wild and add exceptions, faulty data and so on to appear randomly in order to make it feel more like working with a remote API.